 Mr. McVicar has had successes in numerous solo competitions such as the New York Frinna Awerbuch International Piano Competition, the Liszt International Piano Competition (Italy), and the Yale Gordon and Dan Saslov Piano Competitions in Baltimore, USA.
 He earned his musical education at the Sydney Conservatorium of Music of the University of Sydney, and the Peabody Conservatory of Music of The Johns Hopkins University.
 Postgraduate piano studies followed in both Germany and France.
 The various artists with whom he has worked include Ann Schein, Yvonne Lefebure, Leon Fleisher, and Murray Perahia.

 Before moving to San Francisco, California in 2011 Corey McVicar served on the faculty of the Peabody Conservatory of Music of the Johns Hopkins University and the Peabody Preparatory for 23 years.
 He also held an adjunct piano faculty teaching position at Columbia University in New York.
-Mr. McVicar has given numerous piano master classes on both coasts of the United States, in Asia and in Australia.
-He is currently Professor of Piano at the San Francisco Conservatory of Music.
+Mr. McVicar has given numerous piano master classes on both coasts of the United States, in Asia, and in Australia.
+He is currently a Professor of Piano at the San Francisco Conservatory of Music.

 In January 2005 Amy Beth Horman made her debut with the New Mexico Symphony, performing Mozart’s 4th Violin Concerto with Music Director Guillermo Figueroa conducting.
 Of that performance, Maestro Figueroa wrote “Ms. Horman is an excellent, refined performer.
 Her violinistic skills are of the highest order, with a fluent, polished technique, and a warm, appealing, dark burnished tone.”

-Among other recent orchestral appearances have been performances of the Brahms, Nielsen, Mendelssohn and Barber concertos with several orchestras in the mid-Atlantic region as well as recitals with such artists as pianist Brian Ganz, with soprano Rosa Lamoreaux, and with pianist Michael Sheppard at the F. Scott Fitzgerald Theatre as part of the National Philharmonic’s 2004 Chamber Music Series.
+Among other recent orchestral appearances have been performances of the Brahms, Nielsen, Mendelssohn, and Barber concertos with several orchestras in the mid-Atlantic region as well as recitals with such artists as pianist Brian Ganz, with soprano Rosa Lamoreaux, and with pianist Michael Sheppard at the F. Scott Fitzgerald Theatre as part of the National Philharmonic’s 2004 Chamber Music Series.
 During the summer of 2004, pianist Awadagin Pratt personally invited Ms. Horman to participate in his “Next Generation” Chamber Music Festival.